A BRIEF HISTORY OF PUNISHMENTS

-First recorded in the 16th century in the Dutch navy keelhauling meant dropping a man into the sea then hauling him under the keel of the ship with a rope.
+This was first recorded in the 16th century.
+In the Dutch navy keelhauling meant dropping a man into the sea then hauling him under the keel of the ship with a rope.
 Barnacles would cut his skin to shreds and there was the possibility of drowning.

 Lethal injection was first used as a method of execution in the USA in 1982.
 It has since become the most common method of execution in that country.